pip-services/pip-services-docs/content/en/net/rpc/auth/basic_authorizer.md

 ### Description

-The BasicAuthorizer provides two methods: one to grant access to everyone and another to grant access to authorized users.
+The BasicAuthorizer class contains two methods: one to grant access to everyone and another to grant access to authorized users.

 ### Instance methods